 The BA program in economics provides training in basic economic theory, the use of statistical techniques to analyze economic phenomena, and more specific fields within economics, such as labor economics, international trade, developing and transitional economies, and money and banking.
 Economics majors from UC Denver have recently gone on to prestigious positions at companies such as Qwest, Merck Pharmaceuticals, Citicorp and Lockheed Martin, and to graduate schools at universities such as Harvard, Stanford, University of Chicago, University of Rochester, and Columbia.

 The Economics Department at UC Denver is comprised of energetic, internationally recognized scholars who are publishing their cutting-edge research in prominent academic journals.
 In addition to their scientific publications, UCD economics professors have a direct impact on policy through avenues such as consulting for members of the US Congress and various branches of the Colorado state government, conducting federally funded policy-oriented research, and participating in local and national conferences and seminars.
 This research activity of the department allows the students to gain exposure to knowledge and tools at the frontiers of economic analysis.
 In addition, students receive the most up-to-date information and the latest analysis of such topics as taxation, the effectiveness of poverty programs, international trade and finance, economic foreign policy, the consequences of government intervention in the economy, the economic analysis of race and sex discrimination, and many other contemporary topics.
-Research publications of UCD professors can be found on our Web site.
+Research publications of UCD professors can be found on faculty member's profiles.

 Faculty are accessible and friendly, and the department provides plenty of opportunity to receive "hands-on" experience and training in the field of economics.
 They include teaching and research assistantships in the department, and internships under the guidance of the department.
 There are also opportunities to take economics classes at our campus overseas.
 Currently, students can take economics classes in Beijing, and receive full credit toward their major and CLAS requirements.